What is MMTT – Mach II?

 How does my child join the team?

 Youth Developmental Team does not have formal tryouts.
 Athletes must have adequate bike handling skills to be safe during training.
-Athletes must be a member of a swim team.
+Athletes should be a member of a swim team.
 Athletes must be mature enough to enjoy group practices.
 There will be two training sessions.
 The first is March – May.
 The second is June-August.
 Young athletes can join for either one or both of the sessions.
-A team sign-up meeting will be held on Thursday, March 6th, 2013 from 5:30-7:30 p.m. at The Bike Rack in St. Charles.
+A team sign-up meeting will be held in early March at The Bike Rack in St. Charles.
 Contact email@example.com for more information.

 How much does it cost to have my athlete participate?